 \paragraph{Higher algebra and Deligne's conjecture} Structures of topological quantum field theories, or quantum field theories in general, impose structures on the space of observables \cite{CG2016}.
 For the case of $d$ dimensional TQFT, the algebraic structures of the local operators at the chain level are captured by the notion of $E_d$ algebra.
 At the level of cohomology, an $E_d$ algebra becomes a shifted version of Poisson algebra, known as $P_d$ algebra.
 The bulk boundary relations then predict that the derived center of the boundary will carry these structures.
-For example in $2d$, we have the well know Gerstenhaber structure on the Hochschild cohomology $HH^{\sbullet}(A)$ \cite{gerstenhaber1963}.
-If we look at the chain level this becomes Deligne's conjecture (now a theorem) on the existence of $E_2$ structure on the Hochschild complex \cite{Tamarkin1998AnotherPO,McClure1999ASO}.
-In $d\geq 2$ dimension, "higher" Deligne's conjecture state that $E_{(d-1)}$ Hochschild cohomology is furnished with an $E_d$ algebra structure \cite{hu_kriz_voronov_2006,Lurie}.
+For example in $2d$, we have the well known Gerstenhaber structure on the Hochschild cohomology $HH^{\sbullet}(A)$ \cite{gerstenhaber1963}.
+If we look at the chain level, this becomes Deligne's conjecture (now a theorem) on the existence of $E_2$ structure on the Hochschild complex \cite{Tamarkin1998AnotherPO,McClure1999ASO}.
+In $d\geq 2$ dimension, "higher" Deligne's conjecture states that $E_{(d-1)}$ Hochschild cohomology is furnished with an $E_d$ algebra structure \cite{hu_kriz_voronov_2006,Lurie}.

-We wish to find analog statements for the holomorphic topological theories in $3d$.
+We wish to find analogous statements for the holomorphic topological theories in $3d$.
 The general structure of the local operators should be captured by a higher analog of chiral algebra that also includes the OPE structures along $\R$.
 Though such a structure is still mysterious to us, if we take cohomology, this structure becomes the more familiar (shifted) Poisson vertex algebra \cite{Beem:2018fng,Oh:2019mcg}.
-Therefore we hope that the self-Ext $\mathrm{Ext}^{\sbullet}_{V- \text{mod} }(V,V)$ of a vertex algebra $V$ can be endowed with a shifted Poisson vertex algebra structure.
+Therefore, we hope that the self-Ext $\mathrm{Ext}^{\sbullet}_{V- \text{mod} }(V,V)$ of a vertex algebra $V$ can be endowed with a shifted Poisson vertex algebra structure.
 If we look at the chain level, $\mathrm{RHom}_{V- \text{mod} }(V,V)$ should have the higher analog of vertex algebra structure.
+A proper chain complex, namely, a chiral generalization of the Hochschild complex, is needed to elucidate these structures.
+We believe that the chiral deformation complex constructed in \cite{Tamarkin2002Deformations} is the right one.
 Moreover, when $V$ comes equipped with a stress energy tensor, namely $V$ is a conformal vertex algebra, the bulk theory of it becomes topological (see \cite{Costello:2020ndc} for more detail).
 In this case, the self-RHom should be endowed with the structure of an $E_3$ algebra.
 We explain this story in more detail in Section \ref{section:Ext_alg}.